 Dome table clock in Longwy enamel on faience.

-The first dome table clock enameled on faience, this unique piece is adorned with a swallow, harbinger of spring, in a decor of flowers on a turquoise-blue ground.
-To create this refined decoration, Patek Philippe turned to the exclusive technique of Longwy enamel, named for the town in northeastern France famous for this type of production.
+To depict these two swallows, harbingers of spring, in their decor of flowers on a yellow ground, this unique piece showcases the exclusive technique of Longwy enameling, named after the town in northeastern France famous for this type of production.

-The artist laid out the design on the different bisque elements, drawing the black outline or cerne characteristic of this technique.
-He filled the motifs with a palette of 12 opaque enamel colors, creating a slight relief.
-Then he refined the details, using a brush and 9 pigment shades to bring out volumes, shadows and light.
-Each enameled plate required 5 firings at temperatures ranging from 745°C to 1020°C. An hour circle adorned with a finely crackled enamel surface carries black-enameled Breguet numerals.
+The artist first laid out the design on the different bisque elements, drawing the black outline or cerne characteristic of this technique.
+He then filled the motifs with a palette of 16 opaque enamel colors, creating a slight relief.
+Last, he refined the details, using a brush and 7 pigment shades to emphasise volume and light and shade.
+Each enameled plate required 5 firings at temperatures ranging downwards from 1020°C (firing the clay-based bisque) to 800°C (firing the black outline) and 750°C to 745°C (firing the enamel).
+An hour circle adorned with a finely crackled surface presents black enameled Breguet numerals.

 This piece is powered by the caliber 17’’’ PEND mechanical movement rewound by an electric motor.